atreyasha/spp-explainability/docs/develop.md

             of performance needed -\> need to show it is better than simple data learning, might be more costly

+        3. SR-RNNs and FA-RNNs: both are very practical and relatively simpler than the next two studies -\> one possibility could be extending state-regularized RNNs (and pytorch/cuda porting) to include conversion to REs at the end for best interpretability -\> as a bridge between both studies, downside is the code is not very well developed

+        4. SoPA and rational recurrences: first is a practical approach while second is highly theoretical.
+Both have good code quality

     2.  constraint: work with RNNs only

     3.  constraint: seq2cls tasks -\> eg. NLU/semantic, paraphrase